hpc/charliecloud/doc/dev.rst

 **Cycles budget.** The resource is there for your use, so take advantage of it, but be mindful of the various costs of this compute time.

-Things you can do include testing locally first, cancelling jobs you know will fail or that won’t give you additional information, and not pushing every commit (CI tests only the most recent commit in a pushed group).
+Things you can do include focused local testing, cancelling jobs you know will fail or that won’t give you additional information, and not pushing every commit (CI tests only the most recent commit in a pushed group).
+Avoid making commits merely to trigger CI.

-**Iterating.** When trying to make CI happy, force-push or squash-merge.
-Don’t submit a PR with half a dozen "fix CI" commits.

 **Purging Docker cache.** :code:`misc/docker-clean.sh` can be used to purge your Docker cache, either by removing all tags or deleting all containers and